aridjayarecipes/cutesrecipes.web.app/content/post/2447-recipe-of-speedy-protein-banana-pancakes.md

 1. Get  whey protein

 Plus, they are high in protein and fibre, making for an ultra filling breakfast.
 Adding oatmeal creates the most "pancakey" consistency.
-This is a good option if you&#39;re looking to hit your carb goals, or just want to feel fuller for longer.
+This is a good option if you're looking to hit your carb goals, or just want to feel fuller for longer.
 Protein Banana Pancakes! … with extra bananas, blackberries, chocolate chips and a good drizzle of honey on top!

 <!--inarticleads2-->